 HVAC Engineering Courses and Degree Program Overviews

 ME bachelor's degree programs include broad academic coursework in addition to the core HVAC subjects they share in common with non-degree programs.
-Program curricula typically include the following subjects:
+Program curricula typically include thermodynamics, heating technologies, and refrigeration cycles along with the following subjects:

 - Psychrometric analysis